aphalo/ooacquire/README.md

 addition to the vignettes included in the package, two on-line only
-chapters: [a tutorial on how to measure spectral irradiance](https://www.r4photobiology.info/pages/acq-irrad-tutorial.html) with ‘oocquire’ and a [description of the algorithms used](https://www.r4photobiology.info/pages/ooacquire-algorithms.html).
+chapters: [a tutorial on how to measure spectral irradiance](https://www.r4photobiology.info/pages/acq-irrad-tutorial.html) with ‘ooacquire’ and a [description of the algorithms used](https://www.r4photobiology.info/pages/ooacquire-algorithms.html).

 Package **‘ooacquire’** supports most types of *Ocean Optics*